ETHZ-TEC/LWB/README.md

 ### Overview

-The demo aims to exemplifies how an application might use LWB.
+The demo aims to exemplify how an application might use LWB.
 To simplify the setup, the demo uses a static LWB scheduler that schedules communication rounds with a fixed round period and every round contains a contention slot.
 After joining the bus operation by synchronizing with the host, each source node request one stream such that it sends one data packet per round to the LWB host, which also acts as the sink in this specific setup.